Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/spatial_range_checking.md

 In the temporal range checker there is a general theme of 'disturbed/interrupted behaviour' which explains a large number of the most common rejections.
 In the spatial set there is no such obvious, demonstrated, theme that covers any large group of taxa.

 #### 'Correct' vs 'Considered correct'
 On all examined metrics, `Considered correct` data has performed better than `Correct` data.
-Such a result mirrors all other checks performed on this dataset, though it is still impossible to say whether this subset of data *is* better, or whether this increase in quality metric is an artefact of increased recorder coverage.
+Such a result mirrors all other checks performed on the iRecord dataset, though it is still impossible to say whether the subset of data *is* better, or whether the increase in quality metric is an artefact of increased recorder coverage.

 #### Does verification work
 Yes.
 Verifying data produces a higher quality result than the input.
 It is suspected that removing the records destined for `Considered correct` would only enhance the impact shown by photo verification.
 The exact impact of verification cannot be determined without a before & after comparison however, which would require a separate project.